Kanika1609/Delhi-Metro-App_Project/README.md

 Dijkstra's Algorithm: The algorithm is used to compute the shortest paths from the source station to all other stations.
 The minimum distance to the destination station is then printed.

-Priority Queue: A set is used to implement a priority queue that helps in selecting the next station with the smallest known distance.
+Set for Priority Management: A set is used to manage the stations based on their current shortest distance.
+This helps in selecting the next station with the smallest known distance efficiently.

 How to Use:-